My Health Record participation obligations

 I am not registered for My Health Record – why have I received a request to provide a copy of my security and access policy?

-Our records indicate that your organisation is registered with My Health Record.
+If you have received a request to provide a copy of your organisation’s security and access policy, it is because our records indicate that your organisation is registered with My Health Record.
 Your business or organisation may have registered with My Health Record at the time of registering with the Healthcare Identifiers Service or when registering for electronic prescribing.
 You can check your registration details by logging in to your Provider Digital Access (PRODA) account or calling the Healthcare Identifiers Service helpline on 1300 361 457.

 If you cease to be eligible for registration with My Health Record, you must ensure that the System Operator is notified within 14 days (for example, because you are closing your business or have ceased trading, no longer have a HPI-O for your organisation or no longer employ a healthcare provider individual who has a healthcare provider identifier (HPI-I)).